 Who we are

-WES Hazardous Area Electrical (part of E&S Environmental Services Ltd)
+Worcester Electrical Services (WES) (which is a trading name of E&S Environmental Services Ltd)

 Personal data which we collect